jonklein/Psh/TomToDo.md

 - Implement new problem class CartCentering.java, that is used for the Cart Centering problem described by Koza in Genetic Programming.
 - Change Psh over to Apache 2.0 license.
 - Implement new instructions: integer.pow, integer.min, integer.max, float.exp, float.pow
+- Create more difficult float regression example that uses many test cases, and to do so creates it's test cases using TestCaseGenerator.java.

 Done Minor Changes